djmahe4/ktu-mindmaps/Data Communications and Networking By Behrouz A.Forouzan/Connecting LANs, Backbone Networks, and Virtual LANs/bridge.md

 **Spanning Tree**
 1. **What is a Spanning Tree?**
-   A spanning tree is a subset of a graph, which is a tree that includes all the vertices (or nodes) of the graph¹².
+   A spanning tree is a subset of a graph, which is a tree that includes all the vertices (or nodes) of the graph.
 In other words, it's a simplified version of the original network, where you can reach any point from any other point, but only along one unique path.
-This means there are no loops in a spanning tree¹².
+This means there are no loops in a spanning tree.

 2. **Why do we need a Spanning Tree?**
    In a Local Area Network (LAN), we often have redundant paths for reliability.
 However, these can create loops, causing broadcast storms and other issues.
-A spanning tree allows us to keep the network connected while avoiding these loops³.
+A spanning tree allows us to keep the network connected while avoiding these loops.

 3. **How is a Spanning Tree created?**
    - Mentioned Below -

 4. **What is a Minimum Spanning Tree (MST)?**
-   An MST is a spanning tree where the total weight (or cost) of all the edges is as small as possible¹².
+   An MST is a spanning tree where the total weight (or cost) of all the edges is as small as possible.
 This is particularly useful when the edges have different weights or costs associated with them.

 5. **Real-World Applications**
    Spanning trees are used in various real-world applications, such as computer network routing protocols, telecommunication networks, and more.